The mediation space where you learn to know, see, and speak your truth. The place where clarity abounds

 · Colleagues, flatmates, or business connections

-Together, we will name the issues, talk through them one by one, and aim for a resolution that works for both sides.
+Together, we will name the issues, talk through them one by one, and aim for clarity and a way forward that works for both - where possible.

 What Can Be Resolved Through Mediation?

-Every situation is unique – and so are the people involved.
-If everything was smooth sailing, you likely wouldn’t be here.
-Mediation provides a structured, neutral space where issues can be addressed and explored with the goal of reaching clarity and agreement.
+Every situation is unique - and so are the people involved.
+Mediation provides a structured, neutral space where issues can be addressed and explored, with the goal of reaching clarity and, where possible, agreement.
+The mediator’s primary role is to facilitate that process.
+Not every mediation experience reaches resolution - and that’s okay.
+It is not the mediator’s role or responsibility to “fix” the issues or disagreements at hand.

 Some common reasons people come to mediation include: